weiliangliu0/weiliangliu0.github.io/_pages/about.md

 My primary research interests lie in the design and control of service systems with stochastic dynamics or uncertainty. </p>

 <p>
-I am particularly interested in service systems that involves emerging technologies and novel bussiness models such as drones, responder crowdsroucing Apps and on-demand workforce.
+I am particularly interested in service systems that involves emerging technologies and novel bussiness models such as drones, volunteer crowdsroucing Apps and on-demand workforce.
-My research seeks to capture and reveal the rich interactions between different entities and between different control levers in these systems.
+I seek to capture and reveal the rich interactions between different entities and between different control levers in these systems.
 </p>

 <p>